Spring Garden Revival

 Bridgewater Building Department Requirements for Grading Permits & Site Plan Approvals

-Grading projects in Bridgewater often require permits when moving 50–100 cubic yards of soil or altering grades beyond specified heights.
-The Building Department mandates submission of detailed site plans showing existing and proposed contours, drainage calculations, and may require engineering review for complex work.
-Zoning compliance is critical, including maintaining setbacks, adhering to a maximum slope of 33% (3:1 ratio), and observing lot coverage limits.
-Homeowners’ association (HOA) guidelines may also apply.
-Inspection procedures include as-built surveys, compaction testing, and drainage verification before a certificate of completion is issued.
+Grading projects in Bridgewater often require permits when moving more than 50–100 cubic yards of soil or altering grades beyond specified heights.
+Site plan submissions must include existing and proposed contours, drainage calculations, and may require engineering review for complex work.
+Zoning compliance is essential, including maintaining setbacks, adhering to maximum slopes (typically 33% or 3:1), and observing lot coverage limits.
+Inspections involve as-built surveys, compaction testing, and drainage verification before a certificate of completion is issued.
+For permit applications and inspection procedures, consult:

 Bridgewater Building Department